What to see in Barcelona

 Pidgeons silhouetted against the multicolored mosaic tiled roof of Santa Caterina Market, Barcelona

-Barcelona’s oldest covered market has had a complete make-over, but still offers a range of local produce and some dining options.
+Barcelona’s oldest covered market has had a complete make-over.
+But it still offers a range of local produce and some dining options.
 Discover more about visiting Santa Caterina market

 OUTDOORS